Bruce Norris is joined this week once again by appraiser and investor, Rick Solis.

 Bruce and Rick start by talking about market value.
 Rick says market value is what a ready, willing, able, and knowledgeable buyer is willing to pay for a property.
 Bruce asks if this definition is being held up with lenders in today’s market.
 Rick says that lenders are not.
 Bruce talks about how real estate auctions do not reflect true market value compared to fixed inventory.
 The majority of the inventory needs fixing and must be sold in a certain time frame.

 Rick says the market is very different from the 90s.
 In the 90s, Rick says that there used to be a box that said “declining market”.
 If that box was checked, the deal wouldn’t go through.
 Now, the lenders will do those transactions but lenders require more comparables.
 It becomes difficult to find similar inventory.
 The banks will want to see the appraiser adjust for the market.
 Appraisals used to be good for 6 months.
 With a declining market, comparables need to be 60 days or less from the day of funding.
-Lenders want at least 2, preferable 3, comps within 60 days of funding.
+Lenders want at least 2, preferably 3, comps within 60 days of funding.

 Bruce asks how long appraisals are accurate in today’s market.
 In some areas, Rick says prices continue to drop quickly so not long.
 Every area is different.
 Bruce says in the last 60 days, appraisals are becoming more of an issue.
 Bruce talks about a recent example of an issue with an appraisal on a property with multiple offers.
 Bruce asks Rick what will happen if lenders don’t change their stance on valuing properties and creating comps that reflect perfect condition.